hello_service.py

 async def main():

-async with AsterClient(endpoint_addr="<paste address from producer>") as client:
+async with AsterClient(address="<paste address from producer>") as client:

 hello = await client.client(HelloService)